ethereum-optimism/community-hub/src/docs/governance/attestation-station.md

 Looking to get funding for an AttestationStation project?
 There are many ways to go about doing so!
 You can learn more about the variety of grants program available at Optimism [here](allocations/#ecosystem-fund).
 As a reminder, your work should be published to a public GitHub repo.

 #### What projects are writing attestations to the AttestationStation?

-[Optimism's Citizen house](https://community.optimism.io/docs/governance/citizens-house/), [redacted], and more are all using the AttestationStation!
-If your project is using the AttestationStation make a PR including how you're using it to be added to the list 😊
+If your project is using the AttestationStation, make a PR including how you're using the relevant attestation(s) to be added to the list 😊

 | Author              | Author Address | Key                                                        | Value | Description                                  |
 | ------------------- | ---------------| ---------------------------------------------------------- |------ |--------------------------------------------- |